Hafz-technology/airbnb-clone-project/README.md

 This project is a full-stack clone of the popular accommodation booking platform AirBnB.
 The goal is to build a functional web application that allows users to browse property listings, view detailed property information, and complete bookings.
 The project will cover frontend development, backend APIs, database design, and deployment.

 ## project goals
-+Learn to implement responsive UI/UX designs<br>
+Learn to implement responsive UI/UX designs<br>
-*Understand how to structure a complex web application<br>
+Understand how to structure a complex web application<br>
--Practice working in a team with defined roles<br>
+Practice working in a team with defined roles<br>
-*Develop skills in component-based frontend architecture<br>
+Develop skills in component-based frontend architecture<br>
-*Learn best practices for web application development<br>
+Learn best practices for web application development<br>

 ## the tech stack
 Frontend: HTML, CSS, JavaScript (React or similar framework)<br>